Brené Brown: How Vulnerability Holds the Key to Emotional Intimacy

 Where does shame come from?
 Are we born with it?

 We are born with the hardwiring for connection, and I think we learn shame.
 It starts as a parenting tool.
 It’s also a tool for social control; it’s a tool in classrooms; it’s a tool in synagogues and churches and mosques.

 But if it’s everywhere, how can we overcome it?

 Shame needs three things to grow exponentially: secrecy, silence, and judgment.
 And when you start naming [the cause of your shame] and talking about it with people who have earned the right to hear these stories in your life, it dissipates, because shame only works when it keeps you in this false belief that you are alone.
 The good news is that the men and women I have interviewed who have high levels of shame resilience share things in common that we can all learn from.
-(See sidebar, page 75.)
+(See sidebar at the end of this article.)